To Be or Not to Be (1983 film): Reception

 Vincent Canby of The New York Times lauded the film as "smashingly funny.
 I'm not at all sure that it's a classic, but it's so good in its own right, in the way it preserves and revives the wonderfully farcical Edwin Justus Mayer screenplay, that you leave the theater having a brand-new high."
 Variety called it "very funny stuff indeed," adding, "Durning is a standout as the buffoonish Gestapo topper and Bancroft's pseudo-seduction of him, and Ferrer, are among the pic's highlights."
-Kevin Thomas of the Los Angeles Times thought that the film didn't work "on two formidable counts.
+Kevin Thomas of the Los Angeles Times thought that the film did not work "on two formidable counts.
 First, Brooks and his associates could never be accused of having anything remotely resembling a Lubitsch touch: that celebrated, indefinable combination of wit, subtlety and sophistication that allowed the legendary Berlin-born director to get away with implying just about anything, although even he was accused of bad taste in making his 'To Be Or Not To Be.'
 Second, we know far more than was known in 1942 of the full extent of the Nazi evil, especially in regard to the fate of the Jews ...
 Somehow an entire movie that depicts the Nazis as the buffoons of fantasy, while we know full well that the peril of Brooks' largely Jewish acting company is all too real, isn't very funny but instead is merely crass."
 Gary Arnold of The Washington Post wrote that "Brooks embarks on an unnecessary remake and then fails to tailor the material adequately to a 1980s perspective or his own performing strengths ... the result is a klunky, tacky-looking color reproduction of the original."
 David Ansen of Newsweek stated, "To those who know and love the Jack Benny-Carole Lombard original, this may seem like sacrilege.
 But because the copy is so entertaining in its own right, it seems more a tribute than a rip-off ...
 Do not expect the usual Brooksian ka-ka jokes and mad non sequiturs: this is his warmest, most plotbound and traditional movie.
 It may be a twice-told tale, but it's nice to know that delight can strike twice in the same spot."

-It has a 60% rating on Rotten Tomatoes based on 20 reviews, indicating "Fresh."
+It has a 55% rating on Rotten Tomatoes based on 22 reviews, indicating "Rotten."

 However, the film was not a great commercial success, grossing only $13,030,214.